 ABOUT JENNA CARLSSON, INSPIRED EVENTS

 Jenna Carlsson helps non-profits and foundations create powerful events to advance their missions without all the staff stress.
-If you need extra capacity and expertise in planning your upcoming event, visit www.inspiredevents.info or book a free consultation here.
+For help planning your next event, visit www.inspiredevents.info or book a free consult.

 Banner image: Power of Progress Conference 2017, photo credit Bryan Patrick.